Please refer to the University’s Glossary of Terms for policies and procedures.

 m.
 Student Academic Integrity – Governing Policy

 n.
-Copyright – Managerial Policy
+Copyright – Managerial Policy.

-3.2 Any University policy or legislation which includes dedicated processes for handling compliance failures will take precedence over the following procedures.
+3.2 Any University policy or legislation that includes dedicated processes for handling compliance failures will take precedence over the following procedures.
 Please refer to the specific subject area policy or legislative provisions in the first instance.

 4. Procedure steps and actions

 4.1 It is essential that all parties involved in breach reporting, investigation and rectification act in good faith to obtain a satisfactory outcome.
-Good faith includes acting sincerely without malice and being truthful.
+Good faith includes acting sincerely, without malice and being truthful.

 4.2 No blame should be attached to the reporting of accidental breaches or those identifying process errors.